 Jesus comes back still bearing humanity's marks on his flesh.
-If Jesus rose healed over, nice and neat, we could be tempted to see the cross as less signficant.
+If Jesus rose healed over, nice and neat, we could be tempted to see the cross as less significant.
 We could decide that suffering, particularly suffering and sacrifice for others, holds no meaning for us.
-Instead, we see how far the compassion of the Holy Trinity extends.
+Instead, we see how far the compassion of the Holy Trinity © 2022 The Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America.
+All rights reserved. extends.
 Compassion means "suffering with."
 Jesus had compassion for Thomas whose doubts had overtaken his faith.
 Jesus offers Thomas the proof the disciple needs to understand that, though Jesus died, he has truly risen from the grave.